-Over one million people are diagnosed with skin cancer in the U.S. each year, making it the most common type of cancer.
-One in five Americans will develop skin cancer in his or her lifetime.
+More than one million people are diagnosed with skin cancer in the U.S. each year, making it the most common type of cancer.
+One in five Americans will develop skin cancer in their lifetime.
 Fortunately, it is also one of the most treatable forms of cancer.

 At Georgia Skin Cancer & Aesthetic Dermatology you can be assured of excellence.
 Dr. Campbell will provide care with compassion and strive to provide the most aesthetically pleasing outcome achievable.

 Dr. Frederick Mohs developed the Mohs procedure in the 1930s.
 Mohs Micrographic Surgery is an outpatient procedure that involves the surgeon removing the visible tumor and then creating a map or diagram of the cancer site.
 The surgeon then removes smaller and smaller sections of surrounding tissue, which the surgeon immediately studies under a powerful microscope, until the surgeon determines all the cancer has been removed from the diagrammed area.
 Once the cancer has been removed, the surgeon repairs the wound using the most advanced reconstructive procedures.

 - Success – Mohs Surgery provides the highest cure rate of any treatments for skin cancer up to 99% — and substantially decreases the chance of skin cancer recurrence.